Luciano Fadiga

 Fadiga is currently leading a group of researchers at the University of Ferrara.
 He is coordinating a project on neuro-rehabilitation of stroke patients by action observation.
 He is leading a group of researchers at the Italian Institute of Technology to investigate the possibility to establish hardware communication between the human brain and some artificial device (brain-machine interfaces).
 Other fields of his research concern attention and its neural mechanisms in normal subjects and patients.
-He has been involved in RobotCub, CONTACT, and Poeticon EU projects, he is currently working in Siempre and Poeticon++ EU Projects.
+He has been involved in RobotCub, CONTACT, Siempre and Poeticon EU projects, he is currently working in EnTimeMent and Cobra EU Projects.
 He is interacting with roboticists in order to perform experiments on artefacts that would never be possible in living subjects.
 Within EU-IST, he is a strong supporter of the emerging cultural domain which is neurorobotics.

-Fadiga is reviewer of many international neuroscience journals, he was principal investigator in CNR projects on reaching-grasping, he directs several European Projects on action and speech recognition and control, he was co-investigator in Human Frontier Science Program and McDonnel-Pew funded projects, he has published more than 100 peer-reviewed publications in international journals.
-His work has received about 35,000 citations (H-Index, 56.
-Source: Google Scholar.
+Fadiga is reviewer of many international neuroscience journals, he was principal investigator in CNR projects on reaching-grasping, he directs several European Projects on action and speech recognition and control, he was co-investigator in Human Frontier Science Program and McDonnel-Pew funded projects, he has published more than 200 peer-reviewed publications in international journals.
+His work has received about 50,000 citations (H-Index, 77.
+Source: Google Scholar).
 Luciano Fadiga has been member and Chair of the SH4 Panel (Starting and Consolidator Grants) of the European Research Council (ERC).